 Total design time × hourly rate = design cost

-The cost of designing an app directly depends on two values: the time for the app design and the cost of work per hour.
-The mobile app design cost varies depending on how complex it is, who performs it, and also an important detail — in which country it’s designed.
-What else does the cost of designing an app consist of?
+The app design price directly depends on two values: the time for the app design and the cost of work per hour.
+The mobile app design cost varies depending on how complex it is, who performs it, and also an important detail that influences app design cost — in which country it’s designed.
+What else does the app design cost consist of?
 Let’s look at the main design stages and how they affect the cost.

 Designers move on and create a wireframe — a rough layout of an app.
 There are low-fidelity and high-fidelity wireframes.
 High-fidelity wireframe is detailed, there may be some content already at the layout stage.
 In a low-fidelity wireframe, the text can be replaced with basic rectangles indicating that there will be some content.
 UX design is created to generally understand what kind of experience the user will get from your product.
 The wireframe shows how the interface elements will be arranged.